Robust Design of Multi-Energy Systems Accounting for Mixed-Integer Operational Problems: Problem Structure

 \subsection{Piecewise-linear performance curves}

 Nonlinear component efficiency curves can be approximated using piecewise-linear functions.
 Rather than modeling the efficiency curves directly, it is often advantageous to describe the relationship between the energy inflow and outflow of a conversion component, as this relationship typically exhibits a more linear behavior \citep{vollAutomatedSuperstructurebasedSynthesis2013}.
-The relevance of component performance curves in the context of robustness depends on whether the input energy carrier is externally supplied or must be provided by the multi-energy system itself.
-For example, meeting a cooling demand with a compression chiller induces an additional electricity demand within the system, whereas externally supplied inputs, such as natural gas for a boiler, are assumed to be unconstrained and affect only operational costs.
-Consequently, for robustness analysis, performance relations of components whose inputs are externally supplied can be replaced by admissible energy outflow ranges.
-In contrast, if a component induces additional demand for another energy carrier, the feasibility time-step heuristic may fail in providing a robust design.
+The relevance of component performance curves in the context of robustness depends on whether the input energy carrier is externally supplied and unconstrained, or is subject to constraints or must be provided by the multi-energy system itself.
+For example, meeting a cooling demand with a compression chiller induces an additional electricity demand within the system, whereas unconstrained externally supplied inputs, such as natural gas for a boiler, affect only operational costs.
+Consequently, for robustness analysis, performance relations of components with unconstrained externally supplied inputs can be replaced by admissible energy outflow ranges.
+In contrast, if a component induces additional demand for another energy carrier, the feasibility time-step heuristic may fail to provide a robust design.

 The piecewise-linear relationship between the energy inflow and outflow of a conversion component $\Edot_{e_{in}}(\Edot_{e_{out}})$ can be modeled as follows according to \cite{sassModelCompendiumData2020}: